KostasEreksonas/TryHackMe_Writeups/Overpass/README.md

 7. SUID bit is added to the `/bin/bash` executable.
 8. Running `/bin/bash -p` command gives root shell.
 9. Navigating to `/root` directory and reading `root.txt` file gives root flag.

+# Conlusion

+1. Scanned ports with nmap.
+2. Enumerated directories with gobuster.
+3. Found potential cipher method within the web application source code.
+4. Within admin panel found a Javascript code, which sets cookie value.
+5. This `Cookie.set` mechanism could be used for authentication bypass and to access admin panel.
+6. Private SSH key was found as well as username.
+7. SSH key had a passphrase, which was cracked with John the Ripper.
+8. Logged into the system, found the user flag.
+9. Downloaded LinPeas to the target system.
+10. Found a cronjob that is executed as root every minute and downloads a script from a specific location.
+11. Created a corresponding directory on my local machine.
+12. Created a script to add sticky bit to `/bin/bash`.
+13. After the cronjob executed, I issued `/bin/bash -p` command on the target and got root shell.
+14. I obtained the root flag.

 Done!